-The program is tailored to the child's age and skill level, and incorporarted into other programs and activites the child is involved in, such as child care, kindy and or speech pathology for example.
+The program is a long term program that is tailored to the child’s age and skill level, and incorporated into other programs and activities the child is involved in, such as child care, kindy and or speech pathology for example.

 To check the availability of this service in your area, or if you have any questions or need to talk to someone about this service call 1800 236 762